HyAlto and Veeam: True Multi-Cloud

 We recently announced support for Veeam’s backup and replication services.
 This builds on our existing relationship with VMware and makes HyAlto truly multi-cloud.

-For several months now, we have reviewed the need for MSPs to have a cloud monetization platform that supports multi-cloud management for public, private and hybrid clouds.
+For several months now, we have reviewed the need for MSPs to have a revenue-focused cloud management platform that supports multi-cloud management for public, private and hybrid clouds.
 A platform that is cloud provider-neutral, so MSPs can effectively evolve their businesses to serve the increasingly complex needs of their enterprise clients.

 We have argued that smaller MSPs, even larger ones, need an agnostic third-party tool that is capable of pulling and distilling usage data from every cloud used by an enterprise into a single, convenient dashboard.
 That can only come from a cloud management provider that doesn’t play favourites.
 One which understands that the rise of the multi-cloud demands a “brokerage” approach in how cloud services are provisioned, managed, tracked and billed.